dene009/dene009/README.md

 <h2 align="center">✨ Inspiration & Passion ✨</h2>

 <p>
-  I'm inspired by innovation that solves real-world problems and connects people.
+  I'm inspired by innovation that solves real-world problems and driven by curiosity.
 My journey in software engineering is fueled by a deep passion for building scalable systems and fostering impactful collaborations.
 </p>

 ---